Overclocking

 Download from website

 Hardware Monitor was created by the same guys who created CPU-z, CPUID.
-However, this tool goes a little further than CPU-z reporting all kinds of useful statistics.
+This tool goes a little further than CPU-z reporting all kinds of useful statistics.

 • BIOS & Driver Update Check